LiamJCates/Programming-Notes/C++/Utilities/STL/iterators.md

+What are iterators really?
+Any particular iterator is an object of some type.
+There are, however, many different iterator types, because an iterator needs to hold the information necessary for doing its job for a particular container type.
+These iterator types can be as different as the containers and the specialized needs they serve.

 Iterators come in various flavors, but they all support at least the following operations:
 1. Get the current element (operator*)